First Nations events and reconciliaction - ballaraT & Community

 31 May 2025 – 1 August 2025

-The Art Gallery of Ballarat presents work by Peter Waples-Crowe.
+City of Ballarat's Art Gallery of Ballarat presents work by Peter Waples-Crowe.
 A proud Ngarigo man living in Naarm/Melbourne, Waples-Crowe makes art about the intersection of his First Nations and LGBTQI+ identity.

 First captured in European eyes by Eugene von Guerard’s 1868 painting, North-east view from the northern top of Mount Kosciusko, Ngarigo Country was transformed in the twentieth century by the Snowy Mountains Hydro-Electric Scheme.